jetsonhacks/installRealSense2ROSTX/README.md

 $ ./installRealSenseROS.sh \<catkin_ws_name\>

-The script 'setupTX.sh' simply turns off the USB autosuspend setting on the Jetson TX2 so that the camera is always available.
+The script 'setupTX.sh' simply turns off the USB autosuspend setting on the Jetson TX so that the camera is always available.

 This installs RealSense ROS version 2.0.

+<h3>Releases:</h3>

+<b>June, 2018<b>
+* v1.0
+* Initial Release